 A clarifying point: indoor trainers may also be referred to as a turbo or a turbo trainer.
 So if you're in the market for a turbo trainer, you're in the right place.
 Welcome.

-When in the market for a new indoor bike trainer the most important question to ask yourself is: what are my goals?
+When in the market for a new indoor bike trainer, the most important question to ask yourself is: what are my goals?
 If you don't have any specific goals in mind, then perhaps ask yourself what you're looking for in a trainer.

 Still can't decide?
 Compare these trainers side-by-side with our indoor trainer comparison guide.

-So when we talk about a power meter, or measuring power output in the realm of cycling, we're talking about the amount of energy being used to power your ride.
+When we talk about a power meter, or measuring power output in the realm of cycling, we're talking about the amount of energy being used to power your ride.
 And just like the light bulbs in your house, cyclists use watts to measure power too.
 The higher the watts, the more power you're pumping through your pedals.

 Before we can answer that question, let's first start by figuring out the size of your wheel.